andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-After adding the IP address and name "Mainframe" to the hosts file (and saving it), I was successfully able to ping it from Powershell.
+I added the IP address and name "Mainframe" to the hosts file (and saving it), I was successfully able to ping it from Powershell.
 </p>
 <br />